 Sources & Citations

 - Australian Government.
 Department of Health.
 Why get immunised?
-Available at https://campaigns.health.gov.au/immunisationfacts/why-get-immunised (accessed 19 April 2018).
+Available at: https://campaigns.health.gov.au/immunisationfacts/why-get-immunised (accessed 27 May 2022).

 - Australian Government.
 Department of Human Services, Getting you Immunisation History Statement.
-Available at https://www.humanservices.gov.au/individuals/online-help/medicare/getting-your-immunisation-history-statement-using-your-medicare-online-account (accessed 20th April 2018).
+Available at: https://www.servicesaustralia.gov.au/individuals/services/medicare/australian-immunisation-register/how-get-immunisation-history-statement (accessed 27 May 2022).